Data-Efficient Inference of Neural Fluid Fields via SciML Foundation Model: Methods

-\item \textbf{Fine-tuning.} After pretraining, we fine-tune on ScalarFlow\footnote{The same set of sparse video views that will be used to train HyFluid.}.
+\item \textbf{Fine-tuning.} After pretraining, we fine-tune on ScalarFlow\footnote{The same set of sparse video frames that will be used to train HyFluid.}.
 Inspired by recent works~\cite{lam2022graphcast,pathak2022fourcastnet}, we employ a curriculum schedule to encourage forecasting further temporal steps, gradually increasing autoregressive steps from 3 to 8 by 1 every 20 training epochs.
+Both pretraining and fine-tuning use the $\mathrm{nRMSE}$ loss.

 \end{enumerate}